matbanfi/cellular-automata-tumour-growth-chemotherapy-model/README.md

 This project was developed as part of a university assignment and is based on the paper:

-> *A cellular automata model of chemotherapy effects on tumour growth: targeting cancer and immune cells*<br>
+> *"A cellular automata model of chemotherapy effects on tumour growth: targeting cancer and immune cells"*<br>
 > *Fateme Pourhasanzade and S. H. Sabzpoushan*<br>
 > *MATHEMATICAL AND COMPUTER MODELLING OF DYNAMICAL SYSTEMS, 2019, VOL. 25, NO. 1, 63-89*